oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/setup/cloud-shell-setup.md

 </details>

-## Step 2: Downloading the scripts and templates
+## Task 2: Downloading the scripts and templates

 Firstly we need to download all of the scripts, templates and other configuration data to run the labs into your OCI Cloud Shell environment.
 You have a few GB of storage so these will fit just fine.
 The scripts and instructions are stored in git.